nomad-coe/nomad/docs/developers.md

     test-record`), you need to boot up the infrastructure and ensure that the nomad package is available with the correct test configuration:

-    1. Have the docker infrastructure running: `docker-compose up`
+    1. Have the docker infrastructure running: `docker compose up`

     2. Have the `nomad appworker` running with the config found in nomad-FAIR/nomad-test.yaml.
 This can be achieved e.g. with the command: `export